wp_set_script_translations()

 No Hooks.

-.
-True if the text domain was successfully localized, false otherwise.
+true|false.
+True when the specified translation domain is successfully localized, false otherwise.

 Usage